 Cancer is a Disease of the Immune System

-by | Mar 24, 2019 | Cancer prevention, Cancer science, Health, Inflammation
+by | Mar 24, 2019 | Health, Cancer prevention, Cancer science, Inflammation

 There is no longer any doubt about the role that the immune system plays in the suppression and destruction of cancer.
 Study after study reveals that the immune system can destroy tumours with no harm to normal tissue – and in the long-term prevent cancer recurrence.
 But what is the immune system, and how can we reduce any risk of compromising it and indeed, how do we bolster it?